 Straining the mixture and pouring it into the chilled caramel bowl

 We have the liquid flan ready to be baked after straining the mixture.
 Make sure that the strainer is able to filter out the cardamon seeds.
 Cover the bowl with aluminium foil.

 Baking can be done either using a pressure cooker or using an oven.

-Of course the final step is eating the flan but before that we need to complete the final step of the baking process.
+The ultimate final step is eating the flan.
 Let the cooker cool down a little, bring the bowl out, run a knife around the edge of the flan.
-Put the pyrex bowl with the flan in the refrigerator to cool down.
-After an hour or so, put a plate on top of the bowl and turn the bowl upside down.
+Put the pyrex bowl with the flan in the refrigerator for an hour.
+After an hour, put a plate on top of the bowl and turn the bowl upside down.
 The flan is now on the plate.
 Cut it into pieces.
 Enjoy the dessert!